|

 Of course

-the idea of a 'downstream line parking area' is not new.
+'downstream line parking area' is not new.
 Wet fly

 anglers are advised to step downstream after the line

-reaches the dangle.
+reaches the

-Teaching
+Teaching change

-change of direction using a 'flop-and-stop' Skagit-style cast
+of direction using a 'flop-and-stop' Skagit-style

 Sometimes it is easier to have